fiskaltrust/rollout-doc/buy-resell/buying-reselling.md

 * Register in the fiskaltrust.Portal.
 * Sign the cooperation agreement as PosDealer.
 * Determine your need for products and product bundles.
-* If you plan to buy and resell more than 10 carefree bundles, it is recommended to contact fiskaltrust sales to get a volume purchase agreement.
+* If you plan to buy and resell more than 10 carefree bundles, it is recommended to [contact us](buying-reselling.md#contact-information-and-pricelists) to get a volume purchase agreement.
-* If your planned amount exceeds the standard credit limit, contact fiskaltrust sales.
+* If your planned amount exceeds the standard credit limit, [contact us](buying-reselling.md#contact-information-and-pricelists).

 ## Credit limit